IFS and Addictive Processes - including the ‘Rescue Team’

 I’m going to pop in here a bit about neurodifferent folk … many of us use addictive processes as our software firefighters.
 In response to masking, or rejection sensitiivity… medicating trauma.. monotropic hyperfocus means we might get locked into that game, or that person, or into fine wines etc..
 Differences in dopamine GABA etc mean different executive functioning challenges and impulse control.
 There’s some good work done by MegMartinez Dettamanti and Candice Christiansen..
 Also look up the work of Viv Dawes. autism advocate.
 Devon Price also speaks a lot about addiction and neurodivergent folk, specifically Autistics.

-In the video I spend a time naming that I’ve realised my mother was also neurodivergent and how her overwhelm, obsession/hyperfocus, rejection sensitivity etc caused her to turn to extreme addictive processes which ultimately ended her life.
-I mention I realise now I didn’t treat her at the end of her life with the compassion and relationship and I am working to process that, that I work to forgive myself.
-What I want to say is that this is me in adulthood having spent years in therapy and in 12 step programmes - that its only recently as a late diagnosed / peer reviewed AuDHDr, I have looked at my own family with new eyes. that I didn’t understand that part of the picture of my upbringing were my family neurodifferences - as well as my parent’s own trauma/CPTSD.
+In the video I spend time naming that I’ve realised my mother was also neurodivergent, as well as having CPTSD from her own childhood, and how her overwhelm, obsession/hyperfocus, rejection sensitivity etc caused her to turn to extreme addictive processes which ultimately ended her life.
+I mentioned I realise now I didn’t treat her at the end of her life with compassion and relationship and I am working to process that, that I work to forgive myself.
+What I want to say is that this is me in adulthood having spent years in therapy and in 12 step programmes - that its only recently as a late diagnosed / peer reviewed AuDHDr, I have looked at my own family with new eyes.
+I didn’t understand, that part of the puzzle of my upbringing, were my family members’ neurodifferences - as well as my parent’s trauma/CPTSD.
 Specifically here, my mother’s neurology as well as her parts.
-I wanted to pass on that my managers blended with me and blamed and shamed her for her extreme behaviours.
-In no way am I implying that the injury caused to my siblings and I as children and adults was ok and I am not implying that any of you should go straight to compassion, that we go straight past the hurt and upset and anger that naturally will come up in therapy, having grown up with physical, emotional abuse/neglect, whatever it is you grew up with.
-Much of therapy is about grieving and attending to the burdens and identities we take on as children raised in homes with abuse and neglect.
+I wanted to pass on the message to you, that during my adulthood, my managers blended with me and blamed and shamed her for her extreme behaviours which were firefighters coming in as a result of an overwhelmed neurology, as well as usual parts.
+In no way am I implying that the injury caused to my siblings and I as children and adults was ok and I am not implying that any of you should go straight to compassion.
+It is not an invitation to go straight past the hurt and upset and anger that naturally will come up in therapy, having grown up with physical, emotional abuse/neglect, whatever it is you grew up with.
+Much of therapy is about grieving and attending to the burdens and identities we take on as children.

 Finally… this is taken from Cece, Martha and Dick’s book ….
 I hope its really helpful to you!